-Verify that all of the facility's karts with two seats have them arranged side-by-side with separate safety belts for each seat and that all karts are built and maintained to manufacturer's specifications.
-All karts must be governed to a predetermined speed (not to exceed 25 miles per hour) per ASTM standards.
+Verify that all of the facility's go-karts with two seats have them arranged side-by-side with separate safety belts for each seat and that all go-karts are built and maintained to manufacturer's specifications.

 All karts must have:

-- Passenger padding in place, with everything in good condition (seat bottom, seatback, steering wheel, headrest, steering column).
+- Passenger padding in place, with everything in good condition (seat bottom, seat back, steering wheel, headrest, steering column) - A speed governor to limit speed to no more than 25 miles per hour - Rollover protection - Chain and/or belt guards - Properly guarded/shielded hot and/or moving parts - Gas caps and all components in place and in proper working condition - Fuel tanks properly secured with no leaks - No fiberglass laceration hazards

-- Rollover protection.

-- Chain and/or belt guards.

-- Properly guarded/shielded hot and or moving parts.

-- Gas caps and all components in place and in proper working condition.

-- Fuel tanks properly secured with no leaks.

-- No fiberglass laceration hazards.

 Safety, warning, and instructional signage must be highly visible, in good repair, and appropriately placed, and must note exposure risk.
-In addition, a maintenance program should be in effect for the go-karts, a minimum of two attendants should be on the track during operations, and no bumping or reckless driving shall be permitted.
+In addition, a maintenance program should be in effect for the gokarts, a minimum of two attendants should be on the track during operations, and no bumping or reckless driving shall be permitted.